kparc/bcc/d/sidenotes.md

 0. the indent is strictly one `0x20`.

-1. Functions are written in a way that can be described as "fail fast".
+1. functions are written in a way that can be described as "fail fast".
 The function body usually starts with declarations of local vars, immediately followed by a set of `P(cond,retval)` macros (a good mnemonic for `P` is `panic`, although the proper expansion is `predicate`).
 Panics typically test the arguments for sanity, and bail early if something doesn't look right, which flattens the control flow of the main bulk of the function.
-Since most functions return a `K`, `retval` is presumed to be a `K`.
-That said, `P()` macro is not limited to early sanity tests and is ubiqutous.
+Since most functions return a `K`, `retval` is presumed to be a `K`. that said, `P()` macro is not limited to early sanity tests and is ubiqutous.

-2. It is very common that instead of declaring and assigning an explicit `r` for return value, the tail of a function body would be in form `R expr,expr,expr,...,retval;` where exprs and retval can be fairly complex C expressions, possibly with inline assignments, function calls and other side effects, evaluated left to right as per C spec, where only the final value has anything to do with `R`. i.e. is actually returned.
+2. it is very common that instead of declaring and assigning an explicit `r` for return value, the tail of a function body would be in form `R expr,expr,expr,...,retval;` where exprs and retval can be fairly complex C expressions, possibly with inline assignments, function calls and other side effects, evaluated left to right as per C spec, where only the final value has anything to do with `R`. i.e. is actually returned.

 3. we generally avoid inequality `x!=y`, because it is two chars. instead, we test with `x-y`, which holds true when operands are not the same. this takes time to get used to, especially when used inline, or for example `a-'a'`

-4. inequality tests against constants are always backwards, ie `42<x` instead of `x>42`, by convention. pre-increment/decrement `++x/--x` is preferred to their post- counterparts.
+4. inequality tests against constants are always backwards, ie `42<x` instead of `x>42` by convention. pre-increment/decrement `++x/--x` are preferred to their post- counterparts.

 5. Loops are strictly implicit and use two macros `W while` and `N for` with some exceptions that are rare enough not to warrant an extra macro, e.g. when the `for` loop goes backwards.

 6. `switch/case` and `if/else if/else` are not uncommon, but generally avoided.
 What is used instead is informally known as `ternary cascades` of the general form `cond0?then0:cond1?then1:...` ad infinitum, very often with side effects in conds and thens, which can be a bit treacherous sometimes.

-7. Since explicit parens are avoided where possible to save space, the precedence is sometimes tricky to read, especially in case of ternaries.
+7. since explicit parens are avoided where possible to save space, the precedence is sometimes tricky to read, especially in case of ternaries.

-8. hard-coded magic numbers are not uncommon, and make assumptions about underlying ISA, e.g. pointer width.
-These are the priority patients to be turned into proper defines and documented.
+8. hard-coded magic numbers are not uncommon, and make assumptions about underlying ISA, e.g. pointer width. these are the priority patients to be turned into proper defines and properly documented.

-9. no part of the code is thread-safe, there is a fair amount of *global state* going on, which is gradually being narrowed down to static globals where possible, and moved closer to functions that use them.
+9. no part of the code is thread-safe, there is a fair amount of *global state* going on. which is gradually being narrowed down to static globals where possible, and moved closer to functions that use them.
 Of special care are cases when globals are using names of staple locals (`xyzrf`) which can impair comprehension and result in bugs.

+# tests

+1. due to the specifics of how the system is being implemented, `bcc` is fully reliant on an adequate battery of documented tests, around which the ongoing development is centered.

+1. `bcc` uses `unity`, primarily designed for embedded targets. units are kept in `t/t.*.c`.

+2. while the harness enables writing tests in plain freehand C, every effort is made to keep the number of test primitives to a minimum, which is an evolving process.

+3. `bcc`-specific test macros, in excess of those shipped with `unity`, are defined in `t/t.h`

+4. test units are designed to run independently from each other as separate binaries, memory leakage is checked automatically at the end of each unit

+5. by design, a unit is expected to focus on a single major functional component of the system, although this is not strictly enforced. some degree of redundancy across units is considered natural and unavoidable in the general case.

 `/:~`